-It is ideal for all informal gardens, even modest in size, and terraces if you grow it in containers.
+This purple leafed tree is ideal for all informal gardens, even modest in size, and terraces if you grow it in containers.
 Just train it into a tree when it is young to avoid it turning bushy.

 13: ‘Ruby Falls’ Redbud (Cercis canadensis ‘Ruby Falls’)

-A dwarf weeping tree with amazing foliage color, ‘Ruby Falls’ redbud adds a unique, intense touch to your landscaping.
+A dwarf weeping tree with amazing reddish-purple foliage color, ‘Ruby Falls’ redbud adds a unique, intense touch to your landscaping.

-It will grow to between 5 and 6 feet tall (1.5 to 1.8 meters) when adult, and its drooping thin branches will carry large, heart shaped leaves down to almost ground level.
+This dwarf cultivar of eastern redbud tree will grow to between 5 and 6 feet tall (1.5 to 1.8 meters) when adult, and its drooping thin branches will carry large, heart shaped leaves down to almost ground level.

 But what really makes it unique is their color: it ranges from deep green to dark burgundy purple, even maroon, according to the season and light exposure.